Education for all

 The evening classes provide working parents with the opportunity to learn.
 In addition to reading and writing, the programme includes information surrounding family planning, hygiene sanitation and HIV/AIDS awareness.

 University education in Ethiopia has been a luxury that only the wealthy could afford.
 The inadequate university infrastructure has meant that many students (with the means to pay) have been forced to go abroad to complete their qualifications.
 They often do not return to Ethiopia, so valuable skills and expertise are lost.
 HOPE University College opened in October 2011, as the first public benefit institution of higher learning in Ethiopia.
 It is currently supporting 551 students through higher education - an opportunity that these young people would otherwise never have had.
 Of these, 275 are female.
 They have ambitions to increase the ratio to 60% girls to ensure that they are meeting the increasing demand for academic opportunities for young women in Ethiopia.

 In partnership with Hope Enterprises, we have achieved the following:

 - The vocational training college piloted a service staff course tailored for street girls.
-8 girls graduated and have integrated well into the working environment.
-Next year they hope to train 30 street girls.
+In 2018 they hope to train 38 mothers and street girls.